 WHAT IS A DISPLAY VEHICLE?

 Display Vehicles can be any make, model or size, the only criteria is … they have to be ‘interesting’ for visitors.
 Sounds obvious, but a line-up of standard Land Rover 90s/110s, Toyotas, Nissans, Mitsubishis, etc. with a basic roof tent would quite frankly be boring.
 Compare those to an Iveco Daily 4×4 camper, or a Mercedes Sprinter 4×4, Ford Transit 4×4, Reynolds Broughton RB44, an ex-military Land Rover 127 or 130 ambulance converted into a camper, Pinzgauer, Renault 50 4×4, pick-ups such a Ford Ranger demountable motorhome, etc. and you can instantly see the difference.
-I won’t even bother listing all the large expedition trucks such as the Leyland Daf T244 or Bedford TM, they are always popular!
+I won’t even bother listing all the large expedition trucks such as the Leyland Daf T244, Bedford TM or ex Soviet Block vehicles – they are always popular!

 Basically, if you own something exceptional that doesn’t fall into any standard category, then please enquire.
 We hate to see unusual vehicles of any size languishing in the day visitor’s car park or campsite, so please ask about eligibility so we can bring your pride ‘n’ joy to the fore.
 If it has a link to overland travel, we’re interested.